 He smiled at me.

-If I were allowed to go, I wondered if I was going to have to play "Nookie" every night we went skating, or just on Fridays.
+If I were allowed to go, I wondered if I would have to play "Nookie" every night we went skating, or just on Fridays.
 That's what Charlie called it when he put his hand down my pants.

-I sat there thinking how cool it was going to be to have a pair of racing skates like his.
+I sat there thinking how cool it would be to have a pair of racing skates like his.

 He hadn't asked me to touch him.
 Yet.